 After our team of specialists reviews the results of your tests and investigations, we will arrange an appointment so you can discuss your treatment options with your consultant and clinical nurse specialist.

 Your care may include one or more or a combination of treatments.
 You have all of these at King’s.
 You may also be asked if you would like to take part in clinical trials.

-- Surgery, such as a transplant where the whole liver is replaced or a resection, where the affected part of your liver is removed
+- Surgery, for example, a transplant where the whole liver is replaced, or a resection where the affected part of your liver is removed

 - Chemoembolisation, a type of chemotherapy where the drug is injected directly into the affected part of your liver to kill the cancer cells and cut off the blood supply to the affected area.
 This is carried out under a local anaesthetic and with sedation